oz-code/OzCodeDemo/README.md

 ﻿# OzCode Demos
 This repository contains several open source demos that showcase the features of [OzCode][1].
-Our aim is to help users exploer OzCode and learn how it enhances Visual Studio debugging.
+Our aim is to help users explore OzCode, and learn how it enhances Visual Studio debugging.
 Each folder contains a demo and an easy to follow script that will explain more about that feature, and show common use cases.

 ## Getting started